dilyn-corner/example-docker-snap/README.md

 the interfaces we'll be usingn are auto-connecting.

-The application itself is defined by a parts section; here we use the dump plugin to move our tocker-run script from the src/ directory into our snap, specifically placing it in usr/bin/tocker.
+The application itself is defined by a parts section; here we use the dump plugin to move our `tocker-run` script from the `src/usr/bin/` directory into our snap.

 Finally, we need another plug; this plug is a content interface plug, which connects to the content interface slot the Docker snap defines.
 We make the